VictorSyntez/governance/docs/gf_controlled/member_technical_policies.md

 ## 3. General Node Policies
 A Steward Node:

-1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers associated with the Utility environments (i.e.: prod, stage, dev)
+1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers associated with the Utility environments (i.e.: production, staging, testing)
-1. MUST run a release of the Bedrock Open Source Code that has been approved and designated by the Bedrock Board of Directors and Technical Steering Committee (TSC).
+1. MUST run a release of the Canacred Open Source Code that has been approved and designated by the Canacred Board of Directors and Technical Steering Committee (TSC).
-1. MUST facilitate an upgrade to a new version of the Bedrock Open Source Code within three (3) business days of a new release that has been:
+1. MUST facilitate an upgrade to a new version of the Canacred Open Source Code within three (3) business days of a new release that has been:

 	1. recommended by the TSC, and
 	2. accepted by the Canadian Credential Network.

 1. MUST register all Node configuration data in a timely manner and keep information up to date within three (3) business days of changes.
 1. MUST have at least two (2) IT-qualified persons assigned to administer the node, and at least one other person that has adequate access and training to administer the Node in an emergency, such as the network being unable to reach consensus or being under attack.
 See the TSC regarding specific *Crisis Management Plan* details.
-See [Issue 23](https://github.com/bedrock-consortium/bbu-gf/issues/23).
 1. MUST supply contact info for all administrators to the Canadian Credential Network, whose accuracy is tested at least quarterly (e.g., by acknowledging the receipt of an email or text within 24hrs).
 1. MUST recover the system from failure in one hour or less.